United States Department of Justice Antitrust Division: Leadership

 The head of the Antitrust Division is the Assistant Attorney General for Antitrust (AAG-AT) appointed by the President of the United States.
 Jonathan Kanter was confirmed as Assistant Attorney General on November 16, 2021.

 The Assistant Attorney General is assisted by six Deputy Assistant Attorneys General (DAAG) who each oversee a different branch of the Division.
 One of the DAAGs holds the position of "Principal Deputy," that is "first among equals," and "will typically assume the powers of the Assistant Attorney General in the Assistant Attorney General's absence."

 Front Office and Operations

+As of 25 June 2015, the division consists of these sections and offices: